HydraMeshnet/developer-portal/api/layer2_api.md

 ### Query DID Document Transaction Attempts IDs

-Returns the transaction's ID which modified the DID document. **Note**: also contains all transactions there were rejected.
+Returns the transaction's ID which modified the DID document. **Note**: also contains all transactions that were rejected.
-If the DID document is not yet updated, it will return an empty array.
+If the DID document is not yet updated, it returns an empty array.

 ```http
 GET /morpheus/v1/did/{did}/transaction-attempts/{fromHeight}/{untilHeight?}